 Security comes from being employable not employed.

-BIS helps employees in organizations experience how to cultivate meaning for personal improvement, health and well being.
-That is, learn how to discover, or enhance the experience of meaning in their work.
-We are an experiential learning practice offering services for in -house or out-placement change and well being.
+Business Integrated Solutions helps employees in organizations experience how to cultivate meaning for integral and personal improvement, health and well being.
+That is, learn how to discover, or enhance the experience of meaning in work.
+We are an experiential learning firm offering services for in -house or out-placement change and well being.
+We support integral thinking for prosperity over self serving, individual striving.
 We design soft skills learning programs from a range of experiences, drawing significantly from Logotherapy and Existential Analysis that includes our leadership skills ladder in self awareness, self leadership & leading others, communication, relationship building, operational, strategy and business results.

 We use a four step process: